 Research carried out for us has found that, of the people who dislike getting paid early, nearly three-quarters say this is because they find it more of a struggle to budget during the longer gap between paydays.
 Meanwhile, the remaining respondents admit that they’ve usually run out of cash by the time January payday rolls around

 Make time to re-budget

 Working out a budget may be the last thing on your mind as Christmas approaches, but it could remove some of the stress if you have a long wait before you’re paid in January.
 Note down all your Direct Debits and Standing Orders like utility bills, rent or mortgage and credit card repayments and make sure you save enough money to cover these.
 What’s left, you can put towards more seasonal expenses like travelling to visit family members or celebrating with friends and work colleagues.
-Our Budget Calculator could make it easier for you to work out a new budget for the period

 You can also pick up some tips on how to make your money stretch further during the festive season here.
-And remember, if you’re a thinkmoney Personal Account customer, you don’t have to worry.
+And remember, if you’re a thinkmoney Current Account customer, you don’t have to worry.
 Your Money Manager will have automatically accounted for the early payday and adjusted your budget to make sure all your important bills are covered.

-The thinkmoney Personal Account, for which a monthly fee is payable, will also set aside the funds you need if you get paid weekly but receive a few weeks’ salary at once in December.
+The thinkmoney Current Account, for which a monthly fee is payable, will also set aside the funds you need if you get paid weekly but receive a few weeks’ salary at once in December.
 That way, you can get on with enjoying Christmas without worrying about your budget

 *OnePoll questioned a nationally representative sample of 2,000 adults aged 18 and over between 21st November and 28th November 2014, of whom 636 were Scottish residents.